maihd/cjson/README.md

 > 4. In C, we just only need json parser only, but the beginning I thought this library use should dynamic create of json values, support JSON.stringify in C version.
 The JSON.stringify is easily implements with just some `sprintf` of a conrete target data structure.<br/>
 > 5. DevOps problems: Travis CI stop support open source, no static analytics, no FAGs, no TDD in the first place.

+## Features
+- Simple, small and easy to use, integration.
+- C99 for portability.
+- Single responsibility: when work with json in C, we only need parse the json string to C value.
+Json stringify is easy to implement in C.
+- No memory allocations, linear memory layout, cache friendly.
+- Well-tested eith some real-world examples.

 ## Build
 ```
 # Run REPL test